Welagedara Stadium: Further information

-Although the stadium was officially declared open by the then Minister of Home Affairs, Justice Felix Dias Bandaranaike in 1972, its history dates back to the British colonial period.
-It hosted its first international level match (as Welagedara Stadium) when a Sri Lanka Colts XI played the touring Pakistanis in February 1986.
+Although the stadium was officially in 1972 by then Minister of Home Affairs, Justice Felix Dias Bandaranaike, its history dates back to the British colonial period.
+It hosted its first international-level match under the name Welagedara Stadium in February 1895, when a Sri Lanka Colts XI faced the touring Pakistanis.

-Some games of the 2000 Under-19 Cricket World Cup and the 2008 Women's Asia Cup were held at Welagedara Stadium.
-Several international List A matches, U-19 games and Unofficial Test matches and many club cricket games have played at the stadium since the 1980s.
-The Battle of the Rocks is a match with a long history that is regularly played there between Maliyadeva College and St. Anne's College, Kurunegala, and a match called the Battle of the Greens is held there between Royal College Wayamba, Kurunegala, and Sir John Kothalawala College.
-Notable international cricketers such as Rangana Herath, Lanka de Silva and Eric Upashantha have played at the stadium in their younger days.
+The venue staged matches during the 2000 Under-19 Cricket World Cup and the 2008 Women's Asia Cup.
+Since the 1980s, it has hosted numerous international List A games, U-19 fixtures, Unofficial Test matches, and many domestic club matches.
+The Battle of the Rocks is, a long-standing rivalry between Maliyadeva College and St. Anne's College, Kurunegala, is regularly played here, as is the Battle of the Greens between Royal College Wayamba, Kurunegala, and Sir John Kothalawala College.
+Notable cricketers such as Rangana Herath, Lanka de Silva, and Eric Upashantha played at the stadium in their younger days.